Introduction to Bootstrap

 It consists of global settings and is used to define, by making use of multiple complementary classes, the look of the prominent HTML items such as lists, texts, tables, form elements, and images.

-Besides CSS files, several classes are also contained, which allow the creation of responsive layouts and formats in a quicker way.
+Besides CSS files, several classes are also contained, allowing the creation of responsive layouts and formats quicker.
 Also, it allows the creation of many handy classes.
-There are several components which can be frequently seen to be used on today’s websites and other components.
-The components like these include expansion of elements, button and advanced features such as grouping, pagination and navigation menu, progress. s bars or messages.
+In addition, there are several components that can be frequently seen to be used on today’s websites and other components.
+These components include expansion of elements, buttons, and advanced features such as grouping, pagination and navigation menu, progress. s bars or messages.

 2. JS files